thisisignitedoreo/sppite/README.md

 ## faq

-Q: does it support pirated versions of portal 2?
+Q: does it support pirated versions of portal 2?<br />
 A: yes >:)

-Q: how one might change repository?
+Q: how one might change/add/remove repositories?<br />

-A: run program, generate config.json, and add it there
+A: run program, generate config.json, and do stuff in there

 ---